marcus-crane/twitter-clone/README.md

 Mainly just acting as a refresher since it's been a wee bit since I did anything serious with Javascript.

-The "course" is aimed at beginners so instead of taking 7 days, it's more like a few hours but I've added in some extras like using Knex to interact with a Postgres Docker instance.
+The "course" is aimed at beginners so instead of taking 7 days, it's more like a few hours.

 Why Docker?
 To make things needlessly complicated!
 Actually just because I'd forgotten how to set it up locally so this was a good excuse to figure it out.